AndreiBertescu/RC-car/README.md

 - 16 x M5x30
 - 16 x M5x40

+## Controls for an Xbox controller
+- Right joystick for steering
+- Light joystick for speed
+- Y button for START/STOP button
+- B button for honk
+- A button for steering lock

 ## Notes
 - The joystick in the rc-car-control web page was made with the help of this tutorial: [link](https://www.instructables.com/Making-a-Joystick-With-HTML-pure-JavaScript/)
 - The 'ArduinoWifiDriver' directory was included because of a recurring error when trying to write the program on the D1 R2 board.
 - The website url to control the car is: http://192.168.4.1
 - The website will load only if you are connected to the propper wifi network named '**RC-CAR_ESP8266**' with the password '**password**'.
 - The Wheel-Connector model was not utilized.
 Instead, 4x M4x15 screws with a 2mm hole drilled in their center were used to connect the motors with the wheels.

+## Version 1.4
+- Added schematic
+- Added passive buzzer with honk feature
+- Added custom paintjob

 ## Version 1.3
 - Updated chassis models with two available extensions: one specific to Fusion360 and stl.